subnoize/ListenHere/README.md

 ```

-*NOTE: We are working on making the line `@Listen(Qcat4Sqs.PROVIDER)` have a default if no provider is specified AND make that String able to pull from the Spring configuration stack so it can be a true LIB and CONFIG change with zero coding.
+*NOTE: We are working on making the line `@Listen(Qcat4Sqs.PROVIDER)` have a default if no provider is specified AND make that String able to pull from the Spring configuration stack so it can be a true LIB and CONFIG change with zero coding when you change brokers.
 The neat part is you can mix different messaging brokers in the same application.